madneal/htb/Holiday/README.md

 echo "module.exports = "install my be dangerousr"" > index.js
 ```

-Create the `package.json` and upload it to the target directory. `preinstall` can be utilized to execute command.
-I have found that some command to obtain reverse shell is not useful.
-As perl is install in the machine.
+Create the `package.json` and upload it to the target directory. `preinstall` can be utilized to execute the command.
+I have found that some command to obtain a reverse shell is not useful.
+As Perl is installed in the machine.
 And create a file called prel3 to obtain the reverse shell.

 ```